-Studies are needed that also investigate the indirect effects of assessment-that is, benefits that may occur from superior treatment selection and treatment planning that were derived from the assessment findings and feedback (Kamphuis et al., 2021).
-Such research is complex to conduct, although more than three decades ago Hayes and colleagues (1987) suggested powerful research designs to address these challenges.
+Studies are needed that also investigate the indirect effects of assessment, that is, benefits that may occur from superior treatment selection and treatment planning that were derived from the assessment findings and feedback (Kamphuis et al., 2021).
+Another priority for future research is to test putative theoretical mechanisms that explain the treatment utility of CAMs, while controlling for the assessors' expectations about the effect of these methods.